fcarlone/react-clicky-game/README.md

 React - a JavaScript library for building user interfaces
 JavaScript - for the applications logic
 Bootstrap - front-end framework used to create modern websites and making the application responsive
-React Bootstrap - for creating the Modal component
+React Bootstrap - for creating the modal plugin

 ### Application Deployment:
 The application is hosted by GitHub Pages.
 You can visit the site at: